Odisha women's rugby union team: Stadium

-The Odisha Rugby Football Association (ORFA) has various bases across the state of Odisha; two of the main bases are Kalinga Stadium and KIIT Stadium in Bhubaneswar.
+The Odisha Rugby Football Association (ORFA) has various bases across the state of Odisha; two of the main are Kalinga Stadium and KIIT Stadium in Bhubaneswar.

 Kit

 Odisha women's team have worn yellow and black for all of their Rugby Union games.
-At present, the shirt's body is of yellow color, the sleeves are white and the socks and shorts are both black.
+The shirt's body is of yellow color, the sleeves are white and the socks and shorts are both black.